Areas of Expertise

 - Real Estate

-Mark Garmaise graduated magna cum laude from Harvard University with an AB in Mathematics and Philosophy before receiving his Ph.D. in Finance from Stanford GSB in 1998.
-He was appointed assistant professor at Chicago Booth and later joined UCLA Anderson as a visiting assistant professor in the finance area in 2001.
-He was promoted to associate professor of finance with tenure in 2008 and to full professor this year.
-He has also served as dean of the Full-time MBA program between 2014 and 2015.
+Mark Garmaise graduated magna cum laude from Harvard University with an A.B. in mathematics and philosophy before receiving his Ph.D. in finance from Stanford Graduate School of Business in 1998.
+He was appointed assistant professor at Chicago Booth and later joined UCLA Anderson as a visiting assistant professor in finance in 2001.
+He was promoted to associate professor of finance with tenure in 2008 and to full professor in 2015 year.
+He also served as dean of the full-time MBA program between 2014 and 2015.

-Garmaise's primary research interests are in the areas of corporate finance, real estate, entrepreneurship and banking.
+Garmaise’s primary research interests are in the areas of corporate finance, real estate, entrepreneurship and banking.
 He is an award-winning instructor and highly respected authority on finance, venture capital and private equity.
-With his co-author Tobias Moskowitz, he received the 2004 BGI Brennan Award for the best paper published and the 2005 BGI Brennan Runner-up Award for the best paper published, both in the Review of Financial Studies.
+With his co-author Tobias Moskowitz (Ph.D. ’98), he received the 2004 BGI Brennan Award for the best paper published and the 2005 BGI Brennan Runner-Up Award for the best paper published, both in the Review of Financial Studies.

 Garmaise teaches the core corporate finance course and an elective on venture capital and private equity.
 He has been recognized with numerous awards and has published in numerous journals, including the Review of Financial Studies, the Journal of Finance and the Quarterly Journal of Economics.

 A.B.
 Mathematics and Philosophy, Magna Cum Laude 1994, Harvard College